 Story of Thomas Coram

-Thomas Coram was a philanthropist whose greatest achievement, the Foundling Hospital, was just one of many projects he pursued throughout his life.
+Thomas Coram was a philanthropist and campaigner whose greatest achievement was the Foundling Hospital.
+But this was just one of many philanthropic projects he pursued throughout his life.

-He was neither wealthy nor famous but his commitment to his causes persuaded others to support him.
-He was radical in his thought and methods.
-He triumphed over the prejudices of a society which tolerated child poverty and destitution as a necessary evil, argued for the education of girls, and spoke up for native Americans and poor sailors left stranded in London.
+Born in Lyme Regis 350 years ago, he was neither wealthy nor well connected, but his commitment to his causes persuaded others to support him.
+Radical in his thought and method, he fought to protect the rights of those who couldn’t do so for themselves.
+He triumphed over the prejudices of a society which tolerated child poverty and abandonment, argued for the education of girls and spoke up for native Americans, destitute sailors, and unemployed soldiers.

-Amongst the supporters, friends and governors of the Hospital were famous artists, writers and musicians of the time, including the composer George Frideric Handel, the artist William Hogarth and the author Charles Dickens.
+Among his supporters and friends were many influential people including famous artists, writers and musicians of the time, such as the composer George Frideric Handel and the artist William Hogarth.
+He was also a friend of Speaker Arthur Onslow as well as an inspiration to the author Charles Dickens.

 - Find out how Thomas Coram campaigned for children